dannyvankooten/www.dannyvankooten.com/content/blog/2022/2022-11-29-minifying-top-websites.md

 But then the websites using these page builders are not visited anywhere close to 87 billion times per month ([google.com](https://google.com), #1 on the list) or 187 million times per month ([washingtonpost.com](https://washingtonpost.com), #500).

 Anything multiplied by such gigantic numbers will amount to a lot.
+And this is only using safe minification techniques, so normally quite trivial to improve upon.

 To better understand just how much data this might amount to in total, we have to look at cache lifetimes too.

 ### Cache lifetimes